 Each Marine player will have a deck of cards based on what weapons they are carrying plus some standard ones.
 If they pick up extra weapons along the way, they will add several more cards from that weapon set to their deck.
 This has the effect of adding more options, but also diluting the various maneuvers you can perform.
 Want to focus on a particular tactic?
 Simply toss away a gun and the respective cards.
 It’s a very cool system of flexibility that mimics the Invaders own deck of cards that they use based on the scenario.
 You don’t get very many in each set however so expect a lot of repetition.

-There's also a very varied system of customisation pre-match.
-You can use the basic setups in the book, but eventually you're going to want to tap into the rules for choosing your own load outs.
-There are some suggested setups in the rule book based on combat styles with squad names and designated roles, which are really cool and diverse.
-On top of this, before the match the Marines will select from a deck of "skills" which grant them a unique special ability.
-For example a Medic will be able to heal, a Ranger will have boosted movement, etc. There's a lot of these available, more than I would have expected in fact.
-Of course whether they're all balanced is an impossible question without playing a ton of games.
+There’s a varied system of customisation pre-match.
+You can use the basic setups in the book, but eventually, you’ll want to tap into the rules for choosing your own load outs.
+There are some suggested setups based on combat styles with squad names and designated roles, which are really cool and diverse.
+On top of this, before the match the Marines will select from a deck of “skills” which grant them a unique special ability.
+For example, a Medic will be able to heal, a Ranger will have boosted movement.

-The Invader in contrast doesn't have as much variety.
+The Invader in contrast doesn’t have as much variety.
 They can customise their deck of nasty effects, but each monster group has only one card associated with them and most have limited abilities.
-You'll quickly flood the map with a lot of models though so they will certainly get plenty of turns to have some fun moving cool miniatures around - though the claustrophobic nature of the maps will actually tend to frustrate the Invader more than the Marines.
+You’ll quickly flood the map with a lot of models though.

-A big problem with skirmish miniature games is the time length they run for.
-So many of them carry a two-hour time limit at minimum not including setup and take down and you can even buff that to three hours with enough players making tactical discussions and rules checking.
-DOOM is unfortunately no exception - you can't just jump in for a quick bash, you have to basically plan your night for it, however as much as it's a bugbear for me, I think most of you know what you're getting into already.
+A problem with skirmish miniature games is how long they run for.
+Many of them carry a two-hour time limit not including setup and take down.
+DOOM is unfortunately no exception.
+You can’t jump in for a quick bash, however as much as it’s a bugbear for me, most of you know what you’re getting into already.

 DOOM aims to scale the difficulty when you have less than four Marine players, but the results are very hit and miss.
 I’ve had to pool together experiences from other players here with my own, but it seems to be a consensus that the perfect balance is with a full player count.
 Each Marine gets one action, does his thing and that’s it.
 No extra buffs to hit points or double actions etc. Three Marines seems to be reasonable also though a little tougher on the Marines so far.

-The missions do get tougher as you go through, but even then I'm not as keen to play DOOM without at least three Marines present.
-This has an effect on the campaign mode as well as it's the first to four victories out of six missions but the first mission feels like an auto-win for the Marines and even the second isn't that hard so the Invader is on the back foot always.
-I much prefer to simply choose one of the later missions and make it a one-night bloodbath.
+The missions get tougher as you go, but even then I’m not as keen to play DOOM without at least three Marines present.
+This has an effect on the campaign mode as it’s the first to four victories out of six missions but the first mission feels like an auto-win for the Marines and even the second isn’t that hard so the Invader is on the back foot always.
+I prefer to choose one of the later missions and make it a one-night bloodbath.

 If you’re looking for a direct tabletop version of the PC game, then look no further because this represents the theme to such a strong level it’s unreal.
 Everything looks gorgeous and justifies the price tag with a decent amount of replay ability in the box to cover the scenarios presented and allow for custom maps in the future.
 Customising your weapon, load outs and special skills in preparation can lead to many different play styles and just adds to the replay value.